Swiss cannabis entrepreneurs develop craving for low-potency pot

 MIXED USERS

+Di Cassano said he suspected the boom may have been sparked by a campaign from the customs office to collect the tax, which served as a reminder to businesses that the government took legalization seriously.
+Retailers that had failed to register were given a deadline until April to get their papers in order, prompting a rush by shops to get their acts together.
+As more opened their doors, curious customers walked in.

-Switzerland's experimentation with low-THC cannabis comes as several U.S. states have decriminalised or legalised pot.
+Switzerland's experimentation with low-THC cannabis comes as several U.S. states have decriminalized or legalized pot.

 Several countries have explored changing the rules to reduce penalties for possession of marijuana or permit strains low in THC.
 But the Swiss were among the first to make recreational low-potency pot fully legal and tax it.